Lock picking: Hook pick

 The hook pick is similar to the half-diamond pick but has a hook-shaped tip rather than a half-diamond shape.
 The hook pick is sometimes referred to as a "feeler" or "finger" and is not used for raking.
 This is the most basic lockpicking tool and is all that a professional will usually need if the lock is to be picked in the traditional sense rather than opened by raking or using a pick gun.
 A variety of differently sized and shaped hooks are available in a normal set.

 Ball pick

 The ball pick is similar to the half-diamond pick, except the end of the pick has a half or full circle shape.
 This pick is commonly used to open wafer locks.

-Rake picks
+Rake pick

 These picks, such as the common snake rake, are designed to rake pins by rapidly sliding the pick past all the pins, repeatedly, to bounce the pins until they reach the shear line.
 This method requires much less skill than picking pins individually and generally works well on cheaper locks.
 Advanced rakes are available which are shaped to mimic various pin height key positions and are considerably easier to use than traditional rakes.
 Such rakes are typically machined from a template of common key configurations since not all permutations of pin heights for adjacent pins are possible given the process by which keys are manufactured.